Public access to records

 Changes to the State Records Act from 1 January 2024

-From 1 January 2024, any State record that is more than 20 years old will be open to public access by default, unless a 'closed to public access (CPA) direction' has been made.
-This means that 'open to public access (OPA) directions' will no longer be required.
-Early access directions may still be made for records less than 20 years old.
+As a result of changes that took effect from 1 January 2024, any State record that is more than 20 years old is deemed to be subject to an ‘open to public access’ (OPA) direction, unless a 'closed to public access’ (CPA) direction has been made.
+This means that public offices are no longer required to make OPA directions.
+Early Access directions may still be made for records less than 20 years old.

-CPA directions will expire after 5 years and must be actively renewed.
+CPA directions will expire after 5 years and must be actively renewed by the public office responsible.
 If they are not renewed, the records covered by the expired access direction will revert to being open once they are more than 20 years old.